INSIDE: Everything you need to know can be found in our overview of MOTAT NZ.

-There’s wooden airplanes on pulleys, a weighing and measuring balance game with green frogs trying to escape the pond, a shaky bridge to cross, and a Shake & Scoop activity where kids crank the wheel and watch the scoop pick up the balls, and wobble it to make them rain down again.
+The highlight of this room is the Shake & Scoop activity, where kids crank the wheel and watch the scoop pick up the balls, and wobble it to make them rain down again.

-At the bottom of the garden, there’s a complex of rainbow light-beam fuelled tunnels to climb through too.
+At the bottom of the indoor garden creation, there’s a complex of rainbow light-beam fuelled tunnels to climb through too.

-Motat Aviation Hall
+MOTAT Aviation Hall

-Motat Museum Weekend Experiences
+MOTAT Museum Weekend Experiences

 Weekends at MOTAT go all out with themed events and things to do.

-Every Sunday, the Blacksmith Forge fires up, the Print Shop comes to life, there’s hands-on demonstrations of vintage arts and crafts, and horse and carriage rides.
+Every Sunday, the Blacksmith Forge fires up, the Print Shop comes to life, there’s hands-on demonstrations of vintage arts and crafts, and heritage horse and carriage rides.

 Click here to see the Events Calendar.

-Motat School Holidays
+MOTAT School Holidays

-MOTAT frequently hosts fun events including:
+MOTAT frequently hosts fun seasonal events including: